the-cat-translations/pagina/_i18n/en/DONAR.md

 ---

-🎁 Be part of the book: After donating, email us at [info@thecat.ar](mailto:info@thecat.ar)with your name, donation information and how you'd like to appear in the acknowledgments.
+🎁 Be part of the book: After donating, email us at [info@thecat.ar](mailto:info@thecat.ar) with your name, donation information and how you'd like to appear in the acknowledgments.

 *Thank you for supporting translation and independent publishing!*